eXpertML/schematron4word/README.md

 This software includes work originally published at https://github.com/AndrewSales/schematron4word and is licensed under an Apache License 2.0
 Original copyright (c) 2016 Andrew Sales
 Modifications made by Tomos Hillman an behalf of OUP (c) 2025 Oxford University Press.
+Schematroll, the Schematron mascot, was drawn by Cody Chang and is free for use on Schematron-related products.
+See https://github.com/Schematron/schematroll